• Skip to primary navigation

 A piece of fish milanese being flaked with a fork.

-3. What do you do with the leftover marinade?
+• What do you do with the leftover marinade?

-4. How to make fish milanese
+• How to make fish Milanese

-6. Can I freeze fish Milanese
+• Can I freeze fish Milanese?

-7. Pin for later
+• Save for later

 I think it is safe to say that most people enjoy a plate of fish and chips.
-And this is my version of fish and chips with a difference – Fish Milenese with a buttery garlic and parsley sauce.
+And this is my version of fish and chips with a difference - Fish Milanese with a buttery garlic and parsley sauce.

-I didn’t think there was much that you could do to improve the flavour of a lovely fresh piece of fish, but that was before I tried marinating the fish in a mixture of lemon juice and onions before coating with breadcrumbs and frying.
-The flavours from the lemon are onions are so subtle you can hardly taste them, but when you get comments like ‘Oh this fish tastes nice – what did you do to it?‘, you just know you are on to a winner!
+I didn't think there was much that you could do to improve the flavour of a lovely fresh piece of fish, but that was before I tried marinating the fish in a mixture of lemon juice and onions before coating it with breadcrumbs and frying.
+The flavours from the lemon and onions are so subtle you can hardly taste them, but when you get comments like 'Oh this fish tastes nice - what did you do to it?', you know you are on to a winner!

-Add some crispy breadcrumbs, and a deliciously buttery garlic and parsley sauce, and you have a family supper that you will be making again and again.
+Add some crispy breadcrumbs and a deliciously buttery garlic and parsley sauce, and you have a family supper that you will be making again and again.

 Overhead shot of fried fish fillets on a plate with chips, peas and tomato salad.

-This dish does take rather longer than the normal fried fish and chips, because the fish has to marinate for an hour before you coat it in breadcrumbs, however, I’m sure you will agree that it is worth it.
+This dish does take rather longer than the normal fried fish and chips because the fish has to marinate for an hour before you coat it in breadcrumbs, however, I'm sure you will agree that it is worth it.

-What ingredients do you need for fish milanese?
+What ingredients do you need for fish Milanese?

-You can get the complete ingredient list and full instructions for making fish milanese on the printable recipe card at the end of this post.
+You can get the complete ingredient list and full instructions for making fish Milanese on the printable recipe card at the end of this post.

 For the fish, you will need one or two fillets of cod per person.
-Now, I say cod, but you could use haddock, tilapia, hake or any other firm white fish that can be easily filleted so there are no bones in it.
+Now, I say cod, but you could use haddock, tilapia, hake or any other firm white fish that can be easily filleted so there are no bones.
 The number of fillets will depend on how large they are.
-One portion of fish should weigh 5 to 6 ounces (140g – 170g) depending on your appetite.
+One portion of fish should weigh 5 to 6 ounces (140g - 170g) depending on your appetite.

 To make the marinade you will need a small onion or shallot, very finely chopped, lemon juice and olive oil.

 For the breadcrumb coating, you will need some seasoned flour, beaten egg and fresh breadcrumbs.
 I normally blitz stale bread in a blender and freeze in a plastic bag so I always have breadcrumbs available.
-You could just grate a slice or two of day-old bread to make fresh breadcrumbs.
+You could grate a slice or two of day-old bread to make fresh breadcrumbs.
 And at a pinch you could even use a packet of store-bought breadcrumbs.
-I’m also a great lover of Japanese Panko breadcrumbs, but even though they provide a lovely crunch, I think they would be too coarse for this dish.
-The choice is yours!
+I'm also a great lover of Japanese Panko breadcrumbs, but even though they provide a lovely crunch, I think they would be too coarse for this dish.
+However, the choice is yours!

 For the parsley sauce, you will need butter, garlic, and of course, some freshly chopped parsley.